ashchuk/jimmy.Articles.API/README.md

 # Articles REST API application

-This is a simple Articles CMS example of a .Net Core application written in a CQRS manner.
+This is a simple "Articles CMS" example of a .Net Core application written in a CQRS manner.

 It provides a REST API to an EntityFramework-backed article model.

 The application uses [MediatR](https://github.com/jbogard/MediatR), it's a .Net mediator pattern implementation by Jimmy Bogard.

-`.env` is a docker-compose environment configuration for the application.

 ## About repo and app structure